-NSP is caused by brevetoxins produced by the dinoflagellates of the genus Karenia (formerly Gymnodinium).
-From the Carolinas through the Gulf coast states, toxicity in shellfish has been associated with red tide outbreaks caused by massive blooms of the toxic dinoflagellate, Karenia brevis.
+From the Carolinas through the Gulf coast states, NSP is caused by brevetoxins that are primarily produced by the dinoflagellate Karenia brevis (formerly of the genus Gymnodinium).
 The most common public health problem associated with Karenia blooms is respiratory irritation; however, neurotoxic shellfish poisonings associated with Karenia brevis blooms have been reported in Florida (Center for Disease Control, 1973 [a] and [b]).
-It regularly produces blooms along the coasts of Florida and Texas.
-Blooms may cause ocean to appear red, brown, or simply darkened and are usually accompanied by massive fish kills and mortalities in marine mammals and sea birds (Watkins, 2008).
+Onset of symptoms can occur within 18 hours of exposure, although an average onset time has been noted as three to four hours following consumption (Grattan et al 2016).
+Gastrointestinal symptoms are commonly reported, but neurological symptoms such as numbness and tingling in the face, hands and feet, partial limb paralysis, slurred speech, loss of coordination and even reversal of hot and cold sensations have also occurred (Watkins et al 2008).

-Karenia blooms show no indication of regular recurrence and shellfish generally take longer to eliminate the toxin.
-Blooms were once considered to be sporadic and seasonal, but historical records demonstrate these blooms have occurred in Florida almost annually in the years since the 1940s.
-Although more frequent in late summer and early fall, Florida blooms have been documented in almost every month of the year and may disperse in a matter of weeks, or may be present for many months at a time; in 2006, a bloom off the coast of Sarasota lasted over 12 months.
+Karenia brevisblooms were once considered to be sporadic and seasonal, but historical records demonstrate these blooms have occurred in Florida almost annually in the years since the 1940s.
+They now regularly occur along the Gulf Coast between Florida and Texas, and although more frequent in late summer and early fall, Florida blooms have been documented in almost every month of the year and may disperse in a matter of weeks, or may be present for many months at a time.
 Occurrence and magnitude of blooms are unpredictable.
+If seawater is colored during a bloom, it may appear red, brown, or simply darkened and blooms are usually accompanied by fish kills and mortalities in marine mammals and sea birds (Watkins, 2008).

-ASP
+Amnesic Shellfish Poisoniong (ASP)